FRC5892/2022RapidReact/readme.md

-This code is for FRC Team 5892 for the 2022 Rapid React FRC season!
+This code is for FRC Team 5892 for the 2022 Rapid React FRC season.